Search Results

 MVI-010

 This course prepares trade-qualified mechanics for their Authorized Inspector (AI) certification.
-AIs help maintain road safety and ensure compliant and safe vehicles are operating on BC roadways.
-Upon completion, you will be able to perform inspections on private and commercial vehicles according to specifications and responsibilities described in the Vehicle Inspection Manual and the Motor Vehicle Act & Regulations.
+AI's help maintain road safety and ensure compliant and safe vehicles are operating on BC roadways.
+Upon successful completion, participants will be able to perform inspections on private and commercial vehicles according to specifications and responsibilities described in the Vehicle Inspection Manual and the Motor Vehicle Act and Regulations.
 A minimum pass mark of 80 per cent is required in the AI exam at the end of the course.
-NIC will forward the Certification forms and examinations to the Commercial Vehicle Safety and Enforcement Branch (CVSE) and once all eligibility requirements have been deemed as met, a Certificate of Qualification will be emailed to you.
+NIC will forward the Certification forms and examinations to the Commercial Vehicle Safety and Enforcement Branch (CVSE) and once all eligibility requirements have been met, a Certificate of Qualification will be emailed to participants.
+Authorized Inspectors are required to renew every 2 years.The inspector renewal is done online on the Vehicle Inspection program with their personal BCeID user id and password.
+The renewal fee is paid either online or by calling CVSE with credit card information.
+CVSE policy states that a renewal be completed within 5 years of expiry.
+Failure to renew within 5 years would require the AI to retake the course.

 Prerequisite(s): Participants must hold a B.C.
 Trade Qualification or an Inter-provincial Red-Seal Certificate in at least one of the following: Automotive Service Technician, Heavy Duty Equipment Technician, Commercial Transport Vehicle Mechanic, Commercial Trailer Mechanic, or Motorcycle Mechanic.
 Apprentices in Level 4 are NOT eligible to register.